 Gravitational redshift and White Dwarf stars

-- Virginia Trimble, Martin Barstow
+An article by Virginia Trimble, Martin Barstow

 One of the three classical tests for general relativity is the gravitational redshift of light or other forms of electromagnetic radiation.
 However, in contrast to the other two tests – the gravitational deflection of light and the relativistic perihelion shift -, you do not need general relativity to derive the correct prediction for the gravitational redshift.
 A combination of Newtonian gravity, a particle theory of light, and the weak equivalence principle (gravitating mass equals inertial mass) suffices.
 It is, therefore, perhaps best regarded as a test of that principle rather than as a test of general relativity.

 The gravitational redshift was first measured on earth in 1960-65 by Pound, Rebka, and Snider at Harvard University, who examined gamma rays emitted and absorbed by atomic nuclei.
 The gravitational redshift of light coming to us from the sun has also been observed, but the accuracy is not very good because of gas motions on the solar surface: Whenever light is emitted by a moving source, there is a motion-dependent frequency shift called a Doppler shift, and in the case of the sun, the Doppler shifts due to the moving gas are somewhat larger than the gravitational redshift due to the light having to climb out of the field of the sun.